 The other detail is that most forms of energy are non-conservative, even if energy itself is conserved, and that is because energy can be converted.
 Ever strike a match?
 Congrats.
 You’ve just turned friction into thermal energy.
 Ever hit the brakes on your car?
 You’ve just turned friction into kinetic energy — and converted momentum into thermal energy, but don’t tell gravity that!

 In case you’re wondering: No, you really can’t turn gravity into energy, you can only use it to produce energy, since no gravity goes away in the process.
 For example, drop a rock on a seesaw, it’ll launch something into the air, but do nothing to the total gravitational power of Earth.
 Drop a rock on your foot, and you’ll probably curse up a blue streak.
 The air molecules launched out of your mouth by your tirade will actually propagate but still fall to ground eventually subject to Earth’s gravity.
-And, in either case, you had to counteract gravity in order to life that rock to its starting point, so the net balance when it dropped from A to B was exactly zero.
+And, in either case, you had to counteract gravity in order to lift that rock to its starting point, so the net balance when it dropped from A to B was exactly zero.

 And it’s rabbit holes and research like this piece that makes me keep doing it for everything, although sometimes I really wonder whether it’s worth the trouble.
 When it comes to history, there’s a story that an Oscar-winning playwright friend of likes to mine tell and that I like to share.
 He wrote a play about the 442nd Regimental Combat Team, which was a group of Japanese-Americans in WWII who were given a choice: Go fight for America in Europe, or go to our concentration camps.
 (Funny, none of my German ancestors were ever faced with the decision, “Go fight for America in Asia, or go to your concentration camps.
 Grrrr.
 But I do digress.)